arangodb/docs/3.6/backup-restore.md

   that the process has to be retried over and over.
 Every unsuccessful try would then lead to the release of all partial locks.

-- **ArangoSearch not Supported Yet**

-  ArangoSearch views are not backed up and thus not restored yet.
-  Therefore, views have to be dropped and recreated after a restore.
-  This happens automatically in the background, but in particular in the presence of large amounts of data, the recreation of the ArangoSearch indexes can take some time after the restore.
-It is planned to rectify this limitation in one of the next releases.

-  Note furthermore that a running query with views can prevent a restore operation from happening whilst the query is running.

-- **Windows not Supported Yet**

-  The hot backup feature is not supported in the Windows version of ArangoDB at this point in time.

 - **Services on Single Server**

   On a single server the installed Foxx microservices are not backed up and are